SohaChauhan/Spenza/README.md

 A modern, AI-powered expense tracking web application built with Next.js, Tailwind CSS and MongoDB.
 Easily manage your accounts, track transactions, visualize spending, and gain insights into your financial habits.
 Export your data in CSV or PDF, and enjoy a beautiful, responsive interface.

 ## Features

 - Add, edit, and delete transactions (income, expense, transfer)
-- Extract transactions from bank statements using AI and auto-categorize them
+- Extract transactions from bank statements and categorize to record in the database, all using Gemini API
 - Manage multiple accounts and budgets with accurate balance tracking
 - Visualize spending with interactive charts and analytics
 - Export transactions to CSV and PDF with proper character encoding